-Pan Seared Rib Eye Steak is unparalleled with its beautiful marbling and bold flavors.
+Rib Eye Steak that’s pan-seared to perfection is unparalleled with its rich flavors and beautiful marbling.
 Rib eyes are easy to make in 20 minutes for a quick weeknight dinner or a festive occasion, so skip the steakhouse and make your own delicious steak!

 Rib eye steaks are right up there with filet mignon, T-bone and porterhouse as one of the finest steaks you can buy.
 The best part?
 Rib eyes are easy to find and will literally melt in your mouth!

 Rib-eye is the same meat used for prime rib, but cut as a steak.
 It’s one of the most expensive cuts, but also the most flavorful.
 Consider a sirloin steak if you want a less expensive option that still has lots of flavor.